antaresproject/docs/docs/services/widget.md

 ###Placing The Widget On A Website (The Force Mode)

 The solution described in the previous paragraph enables dynamic widget management on the website.
-In a case when it is necessary to determine the widgets permanently without the possibility of changing their parameters on user's website use the force mode.
+In case when it is necessary to determine the widgets permanently without the possibility of changing their parameters on user's website use the force mode.
 An example:

 ```html
 {% extends 'antares/foundation::layouts.antares.main' %}